 In “It Came From Beneath the Sea” (1955), a giant octopus looms as a result of hydrogen bomb testing in the Pacific Ocean.
 Can scientists save San Francisco before it’s too late?!?

 In “Attack of the Crab Monsters,” (1957) two giant nuclear-tested crabs start eating up scientific explorers left and right.

 In “Beginning of the End” (1957) Giant grasshoppers try to destroy Chicago after eating radioactive vegetables.

 In “The Incredible Shrinking Man,” (1957) the man comes in contact with a radioactive mist, and he begins to slowly shrink, confounding doctors and family members around him.

 The list goes on and on.
 Giant, mutated spiders roam the planet in “World Without End.”
 “I Was a Teenage Werewolf” explores the effects of radiation on human DNA, while the “school bus-size locusts” from “Beginning of the End” get their powers from radioactive fertilizers.

 In more modern times, many classics have been based on radioactivity plotlines.

-The character of Dr. Bruce Banner has a doctorate in nuclear physics and was developing a nuclear weapon for United States.
+The character of Dr. Bruce Banner has a doctorate in nuclear physics and was developing a nuclear weapon for the United States.
 After being exposed to gamma rays, at inopportune moments of rage he turns into a green monster, Hulk.

 Peter Parker gained his Spiderman powers when he was bitten by a radioactive spider.
 Tony Stark’s Ironman built his own nuclear power plant energy generator thingy in his chest.